• Skip to primary navigation

 Why did this curdle?

-This happens when you over cook/ over thicken this, however, it does not mean your frosting is ruined.
+This happens when you overcook/over-thicken this.
+However, it does not mean your frosting is ruined.
 It's just thick.
-It should still taste fine and the texture should still be smooth so go ahead and stir in the pecans and coconut.
+It should still taste fine, and the texture should still be smooth, so go ahead and stir in the pecans and coconut.

 Why did this thicken like a custard?

-Does it need to be refridgerated?
+Does it need to be refrigerated?

 No, it doesn't, but it will last longer if stored in the fridge.
 You will need to allow it to return to room temperature before frosting a cake or cupcakes with it.